 - Depending on the reason given you may need to see the GP sooner, this can be facilitated by giving the reception staff as much information as you can.

-To make an appointment please telephone or call in at the surgery during office hours.
+To make an appointment please telephone the surgery during office hours.
 Appointments are 10 minutes per patient so please book a double appointment if your problem is complex.
 Please remember to cancel appointments you cannot keep.
 You may consult any doctor in the practice, although it is often preferable to see one who knows you best.

 If you have an urgent medical problem we will always try to see you the same day.
 Please telephone early in the day after 08:00, or you may call in at 08:00 when the Surgery opens.
 You might have to wait but be prepared to see any doctor who is available.
 We try to accommodate children as a priority.
 As an alternative patients are able to contact NHS11 via the telephone or on-line for urgent medical advice)